As the Russians bombard key Ukraine stronghold – hope remains underground

 “Despite the terror the Russians try to inflict on Zaporizhzhia, we are gathering strength here, strength is in our land and strength is now education.”

-With increased attacks on the city, Russian forces are edging westward towards Zaporizhzhia as they try to bypass Pokrovsk in neighbouring Donetsk region, which Ukraine’s military command says has, for months, seen the heaviest fighting along the 600 miles of frontlines.
+With increased attacks on the city, Russian forces are edging westward towards Zaporizhzhia as they try to bypass Pokrovsk in the neighbouring Donetsk region, which Ukraine’s military command says has, for months, seen the heaviest fighting along the 600 miles of front lines.

 Moscow has been desperate to capture it for more than a year.
 But they have faced fierce Ukrainian resistance and lost thousands of troops weekly.
 Now they may be trying to envelop Pokrovsk rather than attack head-on and some battles rage only 20 miles from Zaporizhzhia.

-Having captured Enerhodar nuclear power plant 50 miles south west of the city, the possibility the Russians would precipitate a catastrophe that generated radioactive pollution or even a meltdown, terrifies Ukrainians still haunted by the 1986 Chernobyl nuclear accident in their country, the world’s largest civilian nuclear disaster.
+Having captured the Zaporizhzhia nuclear power plant 50 miles southwest of the city, the possibility the Russians would trigger a catastrophe that generated radioactive pollution or even a meltdown, terrifies Ukrainians still haunted by the 1986 Chernobyl nuclear accident in their country, the world’s largest civilian nuclear disaster.

-Member of the Ukrainian parliament for Zaporizhzhia, Oleksandr Vasiuk, said: “If the plant is damaged due to shelling or military actions, there could be a radioactive leak, leading to massive contamination in Ukraine and neighboring countries.
+MP for Zaporizhzhia, Oleksandr Vasiuk, says: “If the plant is damaged due to shelling or military actions, there could be a radioactive leak, leading to massive contamination in Ukraine and neighboring countries.

 “The Zaporizhzhia nuclear plant is located on the Dnipro River, a crucial water resource for Ukraine and several neighboring states.
 Radiation contamination of this river could affect not only Ukraine but also Russia, Belarus, Moldova, and other European countries.”